Heinkel He 112 operational service: Hungary

 Like the Germans, Hungary had stiff regulations imposed on her armed forces with the signing of the Peace Treaty of Versailles.
-In August 1938 the armed forces were re-formed, and with Austria (historically her partner for centuries) being incorporated into Germany, Hungary found herself in the German sphere.
+In August 1938 the armed forces were re-formed, and with Austria (historically her partner for centuries) being incorporated into Germany, Hungary found itself in the German sphere.

-One of the highest priorities for the forces was to re-equip the MKHL as soon as possible.
+One of the highest priorities for the forces was to re-equip the Royal Hungarian Air Force (MKHL) as soon as possible.
 Of the various planes being looked at the 112B eventually won out over the competition, and on September 7 an order was placed for thirty six planes.
 At that point in time the Heinkel production line was just starting, and with Japan and Spain in the queue before them it would be some time before the planes could start delivery.
 Repeated pleas to be moved to the top of the queue failed.

 Germany had to refuse the first order at the beginning of 1939 because of their claimed neutrality in the Hungarian/Romanian dispute over Transylvania.
-In addition the RLM refused to license the Oerlikon 20 mm MG FF cannon to the Hungarians, likely as a form of political pressure.
-This later insult did not cause a problem, because they planned to replace it with the locally designed Danuvia 20 mm cannon anyway.
+In addition the German Ministry of Aviation (RLM) refused to license the Oerlikon 20 mm MG FF cannon to the Hungarians, likely as a form of political pressure.
+This latter insult did not cause a problem, because they planned to replace it with the locally designed Danuvia 20 mm cannon anyway.

 V9 was sent to Hungary as a demonstrator after a tour of Romania, and arrived on 5 February 1939.
 It was test flown by a number of pilots over the next week, and on the 14th they replaced the propeller with a new three bladed Junkers design (licensed from Hamilton).
 While being tested against a CR.32 that day, V9 crashed.
 On 10 March a new 112B-1/U2 arrived to replace the V9, and was flown by a number of pilots at different fighter units.
 It was during this time that the Hungarian pilots started to complain about the underpowered engine, as they found that they could only reach a top speed of 430 km/h (267 mph) with the 210Ea.